GoogleCloudPlatform/gcsfuse/README.md

 # Current status

+Contrary to rumors and an unfortunately titled Issue, gcsfuse has not been discontinued.
-Please treat gcsfuse as beta-quality software.
+However, since gcsfuse has not been released as GA software (and met the quality standard required of GA), please continue to treat gcsfuse as beta-quality software.
 Use it for whatever you like, but be aware that bugs may lurk, and that we reserve the right to make small backwards-incompatible changes.